-D’Lynn is the smooth operator who oozes charm, brains and elan.
-And he’s always the best dressed person in the room.
+D’Lynn is the smooth operator who oozes charm, brains, and elan.
+And he’s always the best-dressed person in the room.

-Honestly I think it has more to do with the fact that we all actually really enjoy what we do, so the energy from everyone was so positive and happy to talk about a bunch of really delicious wines.
+Keck: Honestly, I think it has more to do with the fact that we all actually really enjoy what we do, so the energy from everyone was so positive and happy to talk about a bunch of really delicious wines.

 3) You hail from (fill in the blank).
 What is the best thing about your local wine scene?

-I hail from Jersey City.
+Giglio: I hail from Jersey City.
 You got a problem with that (cue the drums: bah duhm, duhm)?
 I usually start off most presentations with that line because it sets the bar at a certain level, depending on the crowd.
 Obviously, Jersey is a punch line for so many misguided, narrow-minded, pretentious idiots, so when I show up with my fancy pants credentials and then tell everyone that I grew up drinking wine at my grandparents’ table in their basement apartment in lovely Jersey City, it makes some people laugh, some people cringe, and most people relieved that I’m not a snooty Francophile sommelier.
 I went to college in Manhattan (Go, Fordham!), and I’ve worked “in the city” for the past 30 years (my current office is in Chelsea).
 But I’ve weathered the fall and rise of my hometown, just across the Hudson, and am thrilled that it is now on fire with great restaurants and wine bars popping up all over the place.
 I would challenge anyone who really, really knows great pizza to not count chef Dan Richer’s Razza Pizza Artigianale among the best — anywhere.

-Houston is so exciting right now– not only is it vibrant and full of amazing sommeliers, but there’s still so much room to grow.
+Keck: Houston is so exciting right now– not only is it vibrant and full of amazing sommeliers, but there’s still so much room to grow.
 Instead of it being an intense competitive city with everyone out to get each other, the community is actually extremely supportive and we’re all just trying to make Houston a better place to drink wine every year.

 Proctor: I hail from Dallas, currently Napa.
 The best thing about Dallas right now is Sixty Vines Wine + Dine.
 A few good friends that are former colleagues run and operate it.
 The best thing about Napa is the close sommelier community and Cadet Wine Bar(offering a different ‘Vintner as a Bartender’ on Wednesdays).